jian0084/mad9022-w19/docs/modules/week1/canvas.md

 })
 ```

 Once you have these two variables you will be able to start adding text, lines, curves, strokes, fills, shapes, images, and more.
+Watch the following video for more information.

 <YouTube
     title="Canvas Intro and Shapes"